fymue/brainfuckc/Readme.md

 ```

 This will output a `bf_code.c` file (or whatever you named your `.bf` file + `.c`) which you can compile and execute yourself.

-## TODO

-As of right now, I haven't finished implementing the actual interpreter yet.
-In the meantime, the program will simply compile the bf code to C code and compile/execute that code when invoked in interpreter mode.